 The last decade has seen computational implementations of large hand-crafted natural language grammars in formal frameworks such as Tree-Adjoining Grammar (TAG), Combinatory Categorical Grammar (CCG), Head-driven Phrase Structure Grammar (HPSG), and Lexical Functional Grammar (LFG).
 Grammars in these frameworks typically associate linguistically motivated rich descriptions (Supertags) with words.

 In Language and Equilibrium, Prashant Parikh offers a new account of meaning for natural language.
 He argues that equilibrium, or balance among multiple interacting forces, is a key attribute of language and meaning and shows how to derive the meaning of an utterance from first principles by modeling it as a system of interdependent games.

 An unusual property of human language is the existence of movement operations.
 Modern syntactic theory from its inception has dealt with the puzzle of why movement should occur.
 In this monograph, Shigeru Miyagawa combines this question with another, that of the occurrence of agreement systems.
 Using data from a wide range of languages, he argues that movement and agreement work in tandem to achieve a specific goal: to imbue natural language with enormous expressive power.

-Experiencers—grammatical participants that undergo a certain psychological change or are in certain psychological states—are grammatically special.
+Experiencers--grammatical participants that undergo a certain psychological change or are in such a state--are grammatically special.
 As objects (John scared Mary; loud music annoys me), experiencers display two peculiar clusters of nonobject properties across different languages: their syntax is often typical of oblique arguments and their semantic scope is typical of subjects.
 In The Locative Syntax of Experiencers, Idan Landau investigates this puzzling correlation and argues that experiencers are syntactically coded as (mental) locations.